ZipZapCraftShack/TCM_JTD/docs/_ChoosingACuttingTool/ChoosingACuttingTool_Geometry.md

 ## Helix Angle

 The helix angle is one of the most crucial aspects to consider when selecting an endmill.
 It affects the cutting efficiency and the finish of the machined surface.

-### Common Helix Angles
-- **Low Helix Angles (30° or less):** Ideal for harder materials like cast iron, providing better rigidity and minimizing deflection.
-- **Medium Helix Angles (30° to 45°):** Versatile and suitable for a wide range of materials, balancing between chip evacuation and strength.
-- **High Helix Angles (45° or more):** Best for machining aluminum and other non-ferrous materials, promoting efficient chip evacuation and a smoother finish.

 ### Low Helix Angles (30° or less)